isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place Of Learning.md

 ------

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">Singaporean playwright Stella Kon used to visit the MPH in Bras Basah when she was young.
-Click or tap here to learn what could be found in the bookstore from her oral history interview.
+Click or tap here to learn what the bookstore sell from her oral history interview.
 (Source: <a href="https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/fe02cf92-1161-11e3-83d5-0050568939ad" target="_blank">National Archives of Singapore</a>)</span></summary>
 <br>
 <span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"There was the MPH at the Stamford Road side…they mostly sell I think textbooks and locally printed textbooks such as Mrs Handy Cookbook and their own range of workbook and stationery.
 For example, there was a workbook there for local schools showing a policeman with wings…[these] are [actually] boards sticking out from their backs so that they are more visible when they direct traffic.
 I think that was the intention.
 Obviously it was real wings so that he could fly after crooks to catch them."</span>